Group of trekkers hiking in moorland zone of Mt Kilmanjaro with Kibo Peak in distance

 Popcorn in the mess tent after a hard day's trekking

-10. Bring cash for tips
+10. Bring enough cash for tips

-Our final tip has to do with tips.
 Everyone who completes a Kilimanjaro climb always raves about the invaluable help and support of their mountain crew, which consists of guides, porters and a cook.
 The lead guide not only literally leads you up the mountain, but he’s also there to encourage, advise and ensure your safety.
 Then there are the other guides who also encourage you, look after your health, and share their knowledge and stories of the mountain and Tanzania.
-And then there’s the cook, who prepares those all-important warm and hearty meals to fortify both body and spirit during the trek.
+And there's also the cook, and sometimes an assistant cook or waiter, who prepares those all-important warm and hearty meals to fortify both body and spirit during the trek.

 And finally, but not least, there’s the porters, who display astounding strength and endurance as they carry all of the team’s equipment (from water to tents, food and personal belongings) up and down the mountain.
 While we as trekkers huff and puff under the weight of a little slack pack, they shoulder 20 kg and take on the rocky terrain with smiles and good humour.